rabbitmq/rabbitmq-website/site/stomp.md

 ### Exchange Destinations

-Any exchange/queue or exchange/routing key combination can be accessed using destinations prefixed with `/exchange`.
+Any exchange/queue or exchange/routing-key combination can be accessed using destinations prefixed with `/exchange`.

 For `SUBSCRIBE` frames, a destination of the form